Skip to footer content

 }

-' Read from Range of cells elegantly.
+' Read from a range of cells elegantly.

 For Each cell In sheet("A2:A6")